 Quick ID bullet points

 - Hibernate during winter (approx. June – September)

 - Most active at dusk and during the night

 - Shelter in shrubs, rockeries, under houses, under leaf litter and other derbies and tunnel under the ground during the day

 - Will be found everywhere but especially lawns, bushland, easily accessible shallow water and under lights.
 Basically anywhere where there is ample insects and water for breeding

 - Generally sit upright in posture

-- Lurching, awkward hops forward and can jump quite high, but not as springy as most frogs and can’t stick to surfaces and climb
+- Lurching, awkward hops forward and can jump quite high, but not as springy as most frogs and can’t stick to surfaces

 They spend most of their life on land and will go down to the water to breed.
 They like easily accessible, still water so they love dams, ponds, flood-plains and slow running creeks.
 If the water is difficult to access, ie, surrounded by thick vegetation, they are less-likely to make the effort.
 Females will make their way to the water when they become gravid and males will call out to females from the water to tell them they are ready to mate.